Education

 My main research interest is Spanish as a heritage and second language, primarily in the areas of morphosyntax, pragmatics, and psycholinguistics.
 In particular, I’m interested in investigating the converging and diverging developmental patterns that these populations exhibit in comparison with non-heritage native speakers with the aim of establishing what the sources of these different patterns are – be it transfer, attrition, or other (non-)linguistic phenomena.

 My most recent projects explore argument structure and A-/A’-movement in adult native, heritage, and L2 Spanish.
-Specifically, I have investigated word order preferences with different types of intransitive verbs (unaccusative and unergative), and I am currently working on my dissertation, which will examine the acquisition and accessibility of different Spanish passive constructions, including se-passives.
+Specifically, I have investigated word order preferences with different types of intransitive verbs (unaccusative and unergative), and I am currently working on my dissertation, which examines the acquisition and accessibility of different Spanish passive constructions, including se-passives.

-Publications and Presentations
+Selected Publications and Presentations

 • Mauffray, E., Faytak, M., Kim, J. Y., & Repiso Puigdelliura, G. (2020).
 Lateral articulation of the Spanish trill/r/.
 The Journal of the Acoustical Society of America, 148(4), 2581-2581.

-• Mauffray, E. (2012, April).
+• Mauffray, E. (2012).
 Disaster community: La cultura sísmica of Chile.
 Croft Institute of International Studies [Thesis].
 University, MS.